 The flagship product is Manuka Honey packaged with laboratory tested/graded bio-activity indicated on the label.

 Blue Hills Leatherwood, Blackberry, and Meadow Honeys

-In addition to Manuka honey, Blue Hills produce great Leatherwood, Blackberry, and Meadow honeys as well.
+In addition to Manuka, Blue Hills produces great Leatherwood, Blackberry, and Meadow honeys.
 Tasmania is the only place on Earth where the Leatherwood plant grows.

 Blue Hills Honey is owned and operated by the Charles family, with business roots tracing back three generations.

 To meet the folks from Blue Hill, please see this video: http://www.youtube.com/watch?v=KOdFLKDMTvc